zacps/al-stopping-conditions/README.md

 This repository contains the code from a summer research project at the University of Auckland.

-The early draft of the report can be found [here](https://www.overleaf.com/read/yvghhwrnpvmk).
+An early draft of the report can be found [here](https://www.overleaf.com/read/yvghhwrnpvmk).

 ## Installation